MicrosoftDocs/defender-docs/defender-endpoint/user-roles.md

 The following steps guide you on how to create roles in Microsoft Defender XDR.
 It assumes that you have already created Microsoft Entra user groups.

-1. Log in to <a href="https://go.microsoft.com/fwlink/p/?linkid=2077139" target="_blank">Microsoft Defender XDR</a> using account with a Security administrator or Global administrator role assigned.
+1. Sign in to the <a href="https://go.microsoft.com/fwlink/p/?linkid=2077139" target="_blank">Microsoft Defender portal</a> using account with a Security administrator or Global administrator role assigned.

 2. In the navigation pane, select **Settings** \> **Endpoints** \> **Roles** (under **Permissions**).